 We are always looking for people to contribute to the website.
 Please contact Daniel Ross, the Public Outreach Coordinator, at email@example.com if you would like to join or support the project.
 Please also visit our French-language sister site, HistoireEngagee.ca.

 Christo Aivalis is a SSHRC Postdoctoral Fellow in the Department of History at the University of Toronto.
-His dissertation examined Pierre Trudeau’s relationship with organized labour and the CCF-NDP, and is being published with UBC Press in early 2018.
-His work has appeared in the Canadian Historical Review, Labour/le Travail, This Magazine Our Times Magazine, Ricochet, and Canadian Dimension.
+His first book, published with UBC Press, examined Pierre Trudeau’s relationship with organized labour and the CCF-NDP.
+His work has appeared in the Canadian Historical Review, Labour/le Travail, This Magazine, Our Times Magazine, Ricochet, and Canadian Dimension.
 He has also served as a contributor to the Canadian Press, Toronto Star, CTV and CBC.
 His current project is a biography of Canadian labour leader A.R.
 Mosher.

 Jim Clifford is an Associate Professor of environmental history with the Department of History at the University of Saskatchewan.
 His current research explores the environmental and economic histories of the global commodities that supplied industries in the Thames Estuary during the 19th century.
 For more information, visit jimclifford.ca.
 He can be reached at firstname.lastname@example.org.

 Samantha Cutrara is a history education strategist based in Toronto.
 With a PhD from York University, her writing and consulting work focuses on the “meaningful learning” of Canadian history narratives.
 Her first book, Imagining a New “We”: Canadian history education for the 21st century (UBC Press) will be published in early 2018 and she is currently engaged in a research project focused on the trans/national identifications of Canadian youth.
 To learn more about her work visit www.SamanthaCutrara.com or contact Samantha.Cutrara@gmail.com.